-- (a) How many candidates for ordination in the Diocese of Sydney are there in Moore College currently? - (a) What is the break-up of those candidates by year of study and by gender? - (b) How many Deacons are currently formally pursuing the process for ordination to be Presbyters in the Diocese of Sydney? - (c) How many of those candidates have a BTh or BD from Moore College? - (d) How many Ordained Presbyters are currently in full time paid roles with Anglicare? - (e) How many current Rectors in the Diocese will reach retirement age by the end of 2026?
+- (a) How many candidates for ordination in the Diocese of Sydney are there in Moore College currently? - (b) What is the break-up of those candidates by year of study and by gender? - (c) How many Deacons are currently formally pursuing the process for ordination to be Presbyters in the Diocese of Sydney? - (d) How many of those candidates have a BTh or BD from Moore College? - (e) How many Ordained Presbyters are currently in full time paid roles with Anglicare? - (f) How many current Rectors in the Diocese will reach retirement age by the end of 2026?

-- (a) 31.
-Another 21 students are in the process of approval for candidature, giving a total of 52. - (b) Firstly, by year of study -
+- 1. I am informed that the answer is as follows - - (a) 31.
+Another 21 students are in the process of approval for candidature, giving a total of 52. - (b) Firstly, by year of study: